 The nPerf score, expressed in nPoints, gives an overall picture of the quality of a connection.
-It takes into account the measured bitrates (2/3 Download + 1/3 Upload) and the latency.
+It takes into account the measured bitrates and the latency.
 These values are calculated on a logarithmic scale to better represent the perception of the user.

-Thus, this score reflects the overall quality of the connection felt by the user.
+Thus, this score reflects the overall quality of the connection experienced by the user.